Planetary Review in the Light of Vedic Astrology

 Astrological Perspective

-Venus, or Shukra, governs beauty, love, and material pleasures.
+Venus, or Shukra, governs beauty, love, luxury, arts, relationships, and materialistic pleasures.
 It rules Taurus and Libra, influencing relationships, arts, and luxury.
-A weak Venus can cause relationship issues and financial struggles, while a strong Venus enhances charm and happiness.
-Worshipping Venus through reciting “Om Shukraya Namah,” wearing diamonds, and offering white sweets improves its influence.
+A weakened Venus can cause relationship issues, disharmony, indulgence and financial struggles, while a strong Venus enhances charm, material comfort, and harmony in relationships and happiness.

 Scientific Perspective